alan-turing-institute/DetectorCheckerWebApp/README.md

 # DetectorCheckerWebApp

-An interactive WebApp for analysing pixel damage in CT scanners using the DetectorChecker R package (https://github.com/alan-turing-institute/DetectorChecker).
+An interactive WebApp for analysing pixel damage in CT scanners using the DetectorChecker `R` package (https://github.com/alan-turing-institute/DetectorChecker).

+This WebApp loads data acquired from detector screens (`tiff` images from daily tests, or `xml` files listing bad pixels), and applies methods from spatial statistics (particularly the R package `spatstat`) to produce analyses and graphical reports concerning location and possible departures from spatial randomness of damaged pixels and regions.

 # Running the app